Teetotalism: Religions

-Teetotaller religions

-An allegorical map on temperance, accompanied by a lengthy poem.
+An allegorical map on temperance, accompanied by a poem.
 The "Religion Channel" was a strong current away from "Misery Regions" and the "Reprobate Empire", 1846.

 Christianity

 Some Christians choose to practice teetotalism throughout the Lent season, giving up alcoholic beverages as their Lenten sacrifice.

 A number of Christian denominations forbid the consumption of alcohol, or recommend the non-consumption thereof, including certain Anabaptist denominations such as the Mennonites (both Old Order Mennonites and Conservative Mennonites), Church of the Brethren, Beachy Amish and New Order Amish.
 Many Christian groups, such as Methodists (especially those aligned with the Holiness movement) and Quakers (particularly the Conservative Friends and Holiness Friends), are often associated with teetotalism due to their traditionally strong support for temperance movements, as well as prohibition.
 The Church of Jesus Christ of Latter-day Saints, Seventh-day Adventists, and Holiness Pentecostals also preach abstinence from alcohol and other drugs.

 Conservative Anabaptist denominations of Christianity proscribe the use of alcohol and other drugs.
 The following teaching of the Dunkard Brethren Church is reflective of Conservative Anabaptism:

 Members of the Dunkard Brethren Church shall abstain from the use of intoxicating or addictive substances, such as narcotics, nicotine, marijuana, or alcoholic beverages (except as directed by a physician).
 Using, raising, manufacturing, buying or selling them by Christians is inconsistent with the Christian lifestyle and testimony.
 Members of the Dunkard Brethren Church who do so should be counseled in love and forbearance.
 If they manifest an unwilling or arbitrary spirit, they subject themselves to the discipline of the church, even to expulsion in extreme cases.
 We implore members to accept the advice and counsel of the church and abstain from all of the above.
-Since members are to be examples to the world (Romans 14:20–21) indulgence in any of these activities disqualifies then for Church or Sunday School work or as delegates to District or General Conference.
+Since members are to be examples to the world (Romans 14:20–21), indulgence in any of these activities disqualifies then for Church or Sunday School work or as delegates to District or General Conference.

 The temperance movement gained early support from Methodists.
 The British Methodist Church historically promoted teetotalism; since the 1970s, it has encouraged members to consider abstinence from alcohol, but does allow responsible drinking.
 The Church of the Nazarene and Wesleyan Methodist Church, both denominations in the Wesleyan tradition, teach abstinence.
-Members of denominations in the conservative holiness movement, such as the Allegheny Wesleyan Methodist Connection, are required to practice teetotalism.
+Members of denominations in the conservative holiness movement, such as the Allegheny Wesleyan Methodist Connection, are required to practise teetotalism.
 The Book of Discipline of the Immanuel Missionary Church, a conservative Methodist denomination, states: